Target mass corrections in lepton--nucleus DIS: theory and applications to nuclear PDFs: The parton model with quark and hadron masses

-The correspondence between the {ACOT-TMC} and {TMC} expressions are summarized in Table~\ref{tab:acot}.
+The correspondence between the {ACOT-TMC} and {(OPE) TMC} expressions are summarized in Table~\ref{tab:acot}.
 In the right-most column, we display the relative conversion factor ($\xi r/x$), which is the same for all three $F_{i}^{\mathrm{ACOT-TMC}}(x)$ results.
-While we do not compute $F_{4,5,6}$, we expect these structure functions also follow this pattern.
+Further manipulation of the helicity structure functions in Eq.~\eqref{eq:helicity_str_fns} reveals that $F_{4,5,6}$ also follow this pattern.
 For $F_{i}$, we see that the {TMC} and {ACOT-TMC} approach align to ${\cal O}(\varepsilon^2)$, where $\varepsilon=(xM/Q)$ vanishes outside the dominant TMC region of large $x$ and small $Q$.
-Note, these comparisons are for the leading term $F_i^{\mathrm{Leading-TMC}}$ only (see below and Sec.~\ref{sec:num}), as the higher order terms in $(M/Q)^2$ with the $h_i$ and $g_i$ functions are not included in the ACOT expressions.
+Note, these comparisons are for the leading term $F_i^{\mathrm{Leading-TMC}}$ only (see below and Sec.~\ref{sec:num}), as the higher order terms in $(x M/Q)^2$ with the $h_i$ and $g_i$ functions are not included in the ACOT expressions.

+In the above Eq.~\ref{eq:master_acot}, we have used generic (un-subscripted) variables $\{x, \xi\}$, and this equation is valid for both \textbf{nuclear} variables $\{x_A, \xi_A\}$, and \textbf{nucleon} variables $\{x_N, \xi_N\}$, (recall, $r_A=r_N$).
+On the LHS of Eq.~\ref{eq:master_acot} we have the Bjorken scaling variable $x$ and on the RHS this is modified by the presence of the target mass to be the Nachtmann variable $\xi$.
+Note that the nuclear structure function $F_i^{(0)}$ was derived without knowing any details of the partonic structure; this is the essence of the factorization between the partonic $(R_{ij})$ and hadronic $(R_M)$ corrections.
+Therefore, the correct scaling variable in Eq.~\ref{eq:master_acot} is $\xi$, and not $\bar{\xi}=R_{ij}\, \xi$.

+Separately, when we compute $F_i^{(0)}$ in the parton model, we will have individual partonic contributions $f(\bar{\xi}, m_i,m_j)$ that will depend on the parton masses $\{ m_i, m_j \}$.
+We can incorporate the parton masses by using the full rescaling variable $\bar{\xi} =R_{ij}\, \xi =R_{ij} R_M\, x$ (with overline).
+This scaling of course cannot be done at the hadron level as the scaling for the light quarks $\{u,d,s\}$ will be different from the heavy quarks $\{ c,b,t\}$.